Editorial Policy

 Changes to this policy

-We may update this Editorial Policy as our practices evolve.
+This Editorial Policy is updated as practices evolve.
 The “Last updated” date at the top reflects the most recent revision.
-Significant policy changes will be summarized here so readers can see what changed.
+Significant policy changes are summarized here so readers can see what changed.